 battle to overcome de6cx 591\mg 2[; p ;p ;p NO CARRIER"

-This of course skews the editors' choice of client descriptions of what it's like to be multiple, or more specifically, what it's like to have MPD.
+This of course skews the editors' choice of client descriptions of what it's like to be multiple, or more specifically, what it's like to have multiple personality disorder.
 Text and art were all carefully selected to present a near-uniform picture of suffering, fear and pain.
-Perhaps this was done to show readers that if they were experiencing similar feelings, they were not alone.
-However, it excludes those who are multiple but do not fit this limited profile.
-One wonders about the material that didn't make the cut.
+Obviously this was done to show readers that if they were experiencing similar feelings, they were not alone.
+However, it excludes those who are multiple but do not fit this particular profile.
+We wondered about the material that didn't make the cut.
+This was why we read the book and felt that things needed to change.

 Starts out skeptical about the existence of multiplicity, but through